mk-it-easy/libswiss/CONTRIBUTING.md

 # Where can I go for help?

-If you need help, you can ask questions by email to the maintainer.
+If you need help, you can ask questions at https://github.com/mk-it-easy/libswiss/discussions.

 # What does the Code of Conduct mean for me?